-Program Accomplishments Continue/ Modify/Delete established with local developers.
-Programs - Goal HE-2: Affordable Housing HE-2.A: Affordable Housing Development Funding: Work with developers as well as with state, federal, and nonprofit agencies to obtain available sources of funding for the development of affordable housing units.
+Program Accomplishments Continue/ Modify/Delete Programs - Goal HE-2: Affordable Housing HE-2.A: Affordable Housing Development Funding: Work with developers as well as with state, federal, and nonprofit agencies to obtain available sources of funding for the development of affordable housing units.
 The County will apply for state and federal funding for direct support of low-income housing construction and rehabilitation.
 A number of state and federal programs provide low-cost financing or subsidies for the production of low- and moderate-income housing.
-Certain programs require an application and participation by the local public agency, other programs are for use by nonprofit housing corporations and housing authorities, and the remaining programs require application in the county and then directly or indirectly pursue those programs.
+Certain programs require an application and participation by the local public agency, other programs are for use by nonprofit housing corporations and housing authorities, and the remaining programs require application and direct participation by a private developer.
+The County will determine which programs will be most beneficial for housing production in the county and then directly or indirectly pursue those programs.
 The County will also prioritize funds for projects that benefit extremely low-income persons or households, when possible.
 The County will attempt to secure funding for affordable housing programs during the planning period.
-Program the County will consider are: State Predevelopment Loan Program/Affordable Housing Innovation Program/Multifamily Housing Program/US Department of Agriculture (USDA) Rural Development, Section 523/524 Technical Assistance Grants/Community Development Block Grant Program (HOME)/CalHOME/US Department of Housing and Urban Development (HUD) Section 202 Program The County has not received any developer interest but will continue to meet with developers on either an annual or quarterly basis.
+Programs the County will consider are: State Predevelopment Loan Program/Affordable Housing Innovation Program/Multifamily Housing Program/US Department of Agriculture (USDA) Rural Development, Section 523/524 Technical Assistance Grants/Community Development Block Grant Program (CDBG)/Home Investment Partnerships Program (HOME)/CalHOME/US Department of Housing and Urban Development (HUD) Section 202 Program The County has not received any developer interest but will continue to meet with developers on either an annual or quarterly basis.
 While the program did not deliver anticipated deliverables, the County has established improved working relationships with regional housing developers and is better equipped to facilitate affordable housing development.
+Since the County does not build affordable housing, it's crucial to establish a structure for coordinating with developers, state, federal, and nonprofit agencies to facilitate affordable housing development when external conditions (such as availability of funding) are favorable In this regard, the program successfully created a framework for collaboration that will drive affordable housing production.
 Modify in current HE- 2.A to reflect proactive County-led efforts to acquire affordable housing funding HE-2.B: At-Risk Affordable Housing: Work with owners and agencies to preserve affordable housing stock.
-In order to prepare for the There are currently no restricted affordable housing projects within the unincorporated Continue in current HE- 2.B; no units at-risj in the
+In order to prepare for the possibility of conversion in the future, the County will monitor the There are currently no restricted affordable housing projects within the unincorporated areas of the County at risk of converting to Continue in current HE- 2.B; no units at-risj in the next 10 years.